programsam/binkjs/README.md

 BINK.js needs access to a running instance of MySQL that has a database set aside specifically for BINK.
 It's recommended that you install BINK.js with an application user and password that is reserved just for BINK operations, for added security.

-* **NB**: BINK.js uses the [MySQL NPM](https://www.npmjs.com/package/mysql), which provides a MySQL driver that allows TCP/IP input to any instance of MySQL, but currently does not provide MySQL authentication using the SHA2 or Caching pluggable auth modules.
+* **NB**: BINK.js uses the [MySQL2 NPM](https://www.npmjs.com/package/mysql2), which provides a MySQL driver that allows TCP/IP input to any instance of MySQL, but currently does not provide MySQL authentication using the SHA2 or Caching pluggable auth modules.
 There **are** specific instructions for what to do about this here below.

 On a macos system using [MySQL Shell](https://dev.mysql.com/downloads/shell/),